M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 ## Top File ##

-Designing and construction of the Top file included a lot of debugging and house keeping.
-This meant solving errors and warnings here and there, those of note will be mentioned in the 'Testing/Debugging' and the 'ALU/Register File' section.
+Designing and construction of the Top file involved a lot of debugging and house keeping.
+Errors of note will be mentioned in the 'Testing/Debugging' and the 'ALU/Register File' section.

-Another consideration included in the top file was the naming convention of having all top signals in all captial letters.
-This was designed to make it easy to distinguish between the layers of the abstraction in the CPU and helped with out decomposition overall.
+I decided on the naming convention of having all top signals in all captial letters, making it easy to distinguish between the layers of the abstraction in the CPU and helped with out decomposition overall.

 Below is a diagram detailing the abstracted scope of the top file: